awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 Note the following:
 + Use the optional `max_rows_per_batch` parameter to provide control of the number of rows for a batch\-mode function invocation\.
 If you use a value of NULL, then the query optimizer automatically chooses the maximum batch size\.
 For more information, see [Optimizing Batch\-Mode Execution for Aurora Machine Learning Function Calls](#postgresql-ml-batch-mode)\.
-+ By default, passing NULL as a parameter's value is translated to an empty string before passing to Amazon SageMaker\.
++ By default, passing NULL as a parameter's value is translated to an empty string before passing to SageMaker\.
 For this example the inputs have different types\.
 + If you have a non\-text input, or text input that needs to default to some value other than an empty string, use the `COALESCE` statement\.
 Use `COALESCE` to translate NULL to the desired null replacement value in the call to `aws_sagemaker.invoke_endpoint`\.
 For the `amount` parameter in this example, a NULL value is converted to 0\.0\.

-### Invoking an Amazon SageMaker Model that has Multiple Outputs<a name="postgresql-using-sagemaker-example4"></a>
+### Invoking an SageMaker Model that has Multiple Outputs<a name="postgresql-using-sagemaker-example4"></a>

-The following example creates a user\-defined function for an Amazon SageMaker model that returns multiple outputs\.
+The following example creates a user\-defined function for an SageMaker model that returns multiple outputs\.
 Your function needs to cast the output of the `aws_sagemaker.invoke_endpoint` function to a corresponding data type\.
 For example, you could use the built\-in PostgreSQL point type for \(x,y\) pairs or a user\-defined composite type\.

 This user\-defined function returns values from a model that returns multiple outputs by using a composite type for the outputs\.